 When Joseph seeks his brothers, he first goes to Shechem but finds they have moved to other pastures.
 Perhaps the text mentions Shechem to remind the reader of the bloody events in ch.
 34, when the brothers treacherously avenged their sister Dinah’s rape.
-This violent episode foreshadows their treatment of Joseph.
+This violent episode foreshadows their harsh treatment of Joseph.

 After throwing him in the pit, the brothers sit down to eat, a sign that they lack any conscience about what they have done.
 Note that Reuben the eldest brother hopes to come back and save Joseph, knowing that his father will be crushed if he loses him.